Alternative Academic Options

 Parents should contact their student’s school counselor and set up an appointment to discuss OOA placement.

-E2020 is a powerful online course management tool that will enable Walled Lake Consolidated Schools to offer a variety of learning options to its students: both as a credit recovery alternative and as an enhancement to already existing curriculum.
-E2020 offers multimedia presentations on a variety of different topics that will offer our students different access points to information, supporting the concept of Universal Design for Learning.
+Edgenuity (e2020) is a powerful online course management tool that will enable Walled Lake Consolidated Schools to offer a variety of learning options to its students, both as a credit recovery alternative and as an enhancement to already existing curriculum.
+Edgenuity offers multimedia presentations on a variety of different topics that will offer our students different access points to information, supporting the concept of Universal Design for Learning.

-The e2020 Educational Model for Learning embeds the principles of Universal Design for Learning (UDL) in its foundational framework. e2020’s team of highly-qualified teachers, instructional designers, and content-area experts prepares for and constructs unique course scopes and sequences by layering UDL principles with Quality Standards for Online Courses in accordance with the Southern Regional Education Board (SREB) and conducting research on state and national standards.
+The Edgenuity Educational Model for Learning embeds the principles of Universal Design for Learning (UDL) in its foundational framework.
+Edgenuity’s team of highly-qualified teachers, instructional designers, and content-area experts prepares for and constructs unique course scopes and sequences by layering UDL principles with Quality Standards for Online Courses in accordance with the Southern Regional Education Board (SREB) and conducting research on state and national standards.

-- Direct Instruction A highly-qualified teacher in every lesson presents content in video-lecture segments and visual whiteboard displays.
+- Direct Instruction: Highly-qualified teacher in every lesson presents content in video-lecture segments and visual whiteboard displays.